Vinayak-Kannan/AppliedCV-HMS/README.md

 This repo includes all relevant exploratory, data processing, and training files.
 The files here are not intended to be run but to show the work by the team to build our final product model.

+`fusion[config,training,utils].py` and `modeltest.py` Are the final model train and test files.
+Fusiontraining is a simple wrapper file that instantiates relevant input models, and trains by calling methods from Fusionutils.
+Fusionconfig sets relevant paths and hyperparameters for the training process.

 # Huggingface: HMSDemo
 We also have a live deployment for our model, hosted on a Huggingface Space [here](https://huggingface.co/spaces/ramanodgers/HMSDemo).
 This is synced with another github repo for a smoother workflow: [here](https://github.com/ramanodgers/HMSDemo).